ajay-usfca/CLT_Benford-sLaw/README.md

 1)Lists of local telephone numbers

-2)Distributions that do not span several orders of magnitude will not follow Benford's law
+2)Distributions that do not span several orders of magnitude will not follow Benford's law.
 Ex: Height

-**Leading digit of heights of the 58 tallest structures in the world **
+**Leading digit of heights of the 58 tallest structures in the world (meters and feet)**<br>

 <img width="474" alt="image" src="https://user-images.githubusercontent.com/112677445/195774773-8156ec63-ffb6-435b-89d2-38ad04d82371.png">